sgradisar/marvel_comics/challenge.md

 ### Issues faced during the implementation:

+- Implemention of the filters was a slight challenge as "formats" of the Comics are only being fetched every time I make a call to the API and Marvel API does not provide an option to call all the available filters for the comics in advance.
+I got around this by adding filter options "as they fetch".
 - I constantly got some duplicate items in api calls when setting limit to 20 items and offsetting by 20.
 I later figured out that this must be some sort of api issue as the problem persisted in Marvel API testing tool (when setting limit to 20/24/30 and offsetting by 20/24/30).
 Things are working fine when setting limit to 40 and offsetting by 40.
 After consulting, I first left left it at 20/20, but later changed to 24/24 because this is dividable by 4/3/2 (responsive layout).